 Fire is not a major disturbance of these community types (Winward 2001), and would be infrequent.
 Historic fire return intervals have been estimated at 100 to 200 years (Kitchen and McArthur 2007); however, fires were probably patchy and very infrequent due to the low productivity of these sites.
 Black sagebrush plants have no morphological adaptations for surviving fire and must reestablish from seed following fire (Wright et al. 1979).
 The ability of black sagebrush to establish after fire is mostly dependent on the amount of seed deposited in the seed bank the year before the fire.
 Seeds typically do not persist in the soil for more than one growing season (Beetle 1960).
 A few seeds may remain viable in soil for two years (Meyer 2008); however, even in dry storage, black sagebrush seed viability has been found to drop rapidly over time, from 81% to 1% viability after 2 and 10 years of storage, respectively (Stevens et al. 1981).
 Thus, repeated frequent fires can eliminate black sagebrush from a site, however black sagebrush in zones receiving 12 to 16 inches of annual precipitation have been found to have greater fire survival (Boltz 1994).
-In lower precipitation zones rabbitbrush may become the dominant shrub species following fire, often with an understory of Sandberg bluegrass and/or cheatgrass and other weedy species.
+Singleleaf pinyon and Utah juniper are usually killed by fire, and is most vulnerable to fire when it is under four feet tall (Bradley et al. 1992).
+Larger trees, because they have foliage farther from the ground and thicker bark, can survive low severity fires but mortality does occur when 60% or more of the crown is scorched (Bradley et al. 1992).
+With the low production of the understory vegetation, high severity fires within this plant community were not likely and rarely became crown fires (Bradley et al. 1992, Miller and Tausch 2000).
+With an increase of cheatgrass in the understory, fire severity is likely to increase.
+Singleleaf pinyon and Utah juniper reestablish by seed from nearby seed source or surviving seeds.
+Utah juniper begins to produce seed at about 30 years old (Bradley et al. 1992).
+Seeds establish best through the use of a nurse plant such as sagebrush and rabbitbrush (Everett and Ward 1984, Tausch and West 1988, Bradley et al. 1992).

 The effect of fire on bunchgrasses relates to culm density, culm-leaf morphology, and the size of the plant.
 The initial condition of bunchgrasses within the site along with seasonality and intensity of the fire all factor into the individual species response.
 For most forbs and grasses the growing points are located at or below the soil surface providing relative protection from disturbances which decrease above ground biomass, such as grazing or fire.
 Thus, fire mortality is more correlated to duration and intensity of heat which is related to culm density, culm-leaf morphology, size of plant and abundance of old growth (Wright 1971, Young 1983).
 Fire will remove aboveground biomass from bluebunch wheatgrass but plant mortality is generally low (Robberecht and Defossé 1995).
 Uresk et al. (1976) reported burning increased vegetative and reproductive vigor of bluebunch wheatgrass.
 Thus, bluebunch wheatgrass is considered to experience slight damage to fire but is more susceptible in drought years (Young 1983).
 Plant response will vary depending on season, fire severity, fire intensity and post-fire soil moisture availability.